SonoSAMTrack -- Segment and Track Anything on Ultrasound Images: Abstract

 \section{Abstract}

-In this paper, we present SonoSAM - a promptable foundational model for segmenting objects of interest on ultrasound images.
-Fine-tuned exclusively on a rich, diverse set of objects from $\approx200$k ultrasound image-mask pairs, SonoSAM demonstrates state-of-the-art performance on $8$ unseen ultrasound data-sets, outperforming competing methods by a significant margin on all metrics of interest.
-SonoSAM achieves average dice similarity score of $>90\%$ on almost all test data-sets within 2-6 clicks on an average, making it a valuable tool for annotating ultrasound images.
-We also extend SonoSAM to 3-D (2-D +t) applications and demonstrate superior performance making it a valuable tool for generating dense annotations from ultrasound cine-loops.
-Further, to increase practical utility of SonoSAM, we propose a two-step process of fine-tuning followed by knowledge distillation to a smaller footprint model without comprising the performance.
-We present detailed qualitative and quantitative comparisons of SonoSAM with state-of-the-art methods showcasing efficacy of SonoSAM as one of the first reliable, generic foundational model for ultrasound. \keywords{Foundational models, Ultrasound Imaging, Semantic Segmentation.}
+In this paper, we present SonoSAMTrack - that combines a promptable foundational model for segmenting objects of interest on ultrasound images called SonoSAM \cite{SonoSAM}, with a state-of-the art contour tracking model to propogate segmentations on 2D+t and 3D ultrasound datasets.
+Fine-tuned and tested exclusively on a rich, diverse set of objects from $\approx200$k ultrasound image-mask pairs, SonoSAM demonstrates state-of-the-art performance on $7$ unseen ultrasound data-sets, outperforming competing methods by a significant margin.
+We also extend SonoSAM to 2-D +t applications and demonstrate superior performance making it a valuable tool for generating dense annotations and segmentation of anatomical structures in clinical workflows.
+Further, to increase practical utility of the work, we propose a two-step process of fine-tuning followed by knowledge distillation to a smaller footprint model without comprising the performance.
+We present detailed qualitative and quantitative comparisons of SonoSAM with state-of-the-art methods showcasing efficacy of the method.
+This is followed by demonstrating the reduction in number of clicks in a dense video annotation problem of adult cardiac ultrasound chamber segmentation using SonoSAMTrack.